RyanScottLewis/science/README.md

 ## Usage

+## TODO

+* Alot.
+I mean, a *whole* lot. see the `Contributing` section below to help!
+* Each and every module may have different dependencies.
+  Because of this, each module must be abstracted to it's own gem.
+  For example, the `Science::PhysicalGeography::Elevation` module will be abstracted to the `science-physical_geography-elevation` gem, which will then become a dependency of this gem.

 ## Contributing

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet